open-telemetry/opentelemetry-dotnet-instrumentation/docs/troubleshooting.md

 When a rebuild is not possible, for .NET Framework applications the workaround is to use binding redirects.
-The binding redirect makes the application dependent on a version that is not available at build time.
+You can redirect a range of assembly versions to a specific version that is not available at build time.

 ## No proper relationship between spans